 about ten weeks

-The Army Basic Combat Training comes in three phases and lasts about ten weeks, which depends on your military occupational specialty (MOS).
-After your graduation from basic training, you will continue to go through two additional phases of training, known as Advanced Individual Training, where you will learn the job skills required of your MOS.
+Army Basic Combat Training is divided into three stages and lasts around 10 weeks, depending on your military occupational specialty (MOS).
+After completing basic training, you will go through two further phases of training known as Advanced Individual Training, during which you will learn the work abilities necessary for your MOS.